-For updated processor settings, visit the ASUS web site (see ASUS CONTACT INFORMATION).
+For more up to date processor settings, visit the ASUS web site (see ASUS CONTACT INFORMATION).

-7) Voltage Regulator Output Setting (VID1, VID2, VID3, VID4)
+9) Voltage Regulator Output Setting (VID1, VID2, VID3, VID4)

 This jumpers allow you to manually adjust the CPU core voltage.
 It is recommended to use CPU Default as the CPU core voltage.
 CPU Default means the Vcore is generated according to the CPU VID configuration.
 For each jumper setting, there are two voltage options, depending on the CPU used.